 Planned Giving & Wills

 Planned gifts offer donors a powerful way to continue their charitable work beyond their lifetimes.
 The Community Foundation accepts a variety of planned gifts left by generous individuals who are committed to the future of our community.
-Any of the following forms of planned gifts qualify donors to join our Legacy Society, a special group of visionary donors who have made a commitment to our community through the lasting impact of a planned gift.

 A bequest in a will is one of the simplest and most popular ways to leave a legacy for the benefit of your community and for future generations.
 Through a bequest, a donor has the opportunity to define the purpose of their giving by choosing to direct giving to an existing fund within the Community Foundation or by establishing a named fund with its own defined purpose.
 A new fund can be established through an estate gift.
 As an alternative, some donors prefer to start a fund during their lifetimes.
 It allows them to begin seeing the impact of their giving and serves as the named repository of their future planned gift.